-4 Related Policies
+Policies

-- Terms and Conditions - Consumer Rights Policy

-These policies cover the refund of fees or compensation in the event of cessation programmes, loss of premises, etc. Please see the policies for full details.

-These policies are referred to in the Student Handbook and are available on the website and the virtual learning environment.
+- 7. Policies are essential in directing and communicating with students.
+The College has developed the following policies relating to this Student Protection Plan.
+Students contributed to these policies. - Student Fees Refund and Compensation Policy. - Consumer Rights Policy. - 8.
+These policies cover the refund of fees or compensation in the event of cessation programmes, loss of premises, etc. Please see the policies for full details. - 9.
+These policies are referred to in the Staff and Student Handbooks and are available on the website and the virtual learning environment.
+A hard copy or large format edition may be requested from Student Services if required.

-5 Communicating this Plan to Students
+Communicating to Students

-Communication is a vital tool in developing and successfully engaging students.
-The students at Brit College are consulted about, and make decisions on, all policies, procedures and documents which affect them.

-The Student Protection Plan, Terms and Conditions, and Consumer Rights Policy will be communicated to students as follows:
+- 10. Communication is a vital tool in developing and successfully engaging students.
+The students at Brit College are consulted about, and make decisions on, all policies, procedures and documents which affect them. - 11.
+The Student Protection Plan, Student Fees Refund and Compensation Policy and Consumer Rights Policy will be communicated to students as follows;